Looking back at 10 years of River Rock at the Amp

 Haidaris became a partner.
 When the man died, Haidaris wanted to take the series over and approached Mayor Mike O’Brien.

-“I think we can do this, and he had the faith in us and gave us the opportunity and then we just had to run like crazy to get it going,” Haidaris said.
+“I think we can do this.
+He had the faith in us and gave us the opportunity and then we just had to run like crazy to get it going,” Haidaris said.

 Now, River Rock at the Amp has a 12-week concert series.
 Performances include tributes to The Eagles, Journey and Bruno Mars.